hr-shahriari/SmallCodes/README.md

 # SmallCodes
-Small chunks of codes that I wrote which could help designers and developer in their design tasks.
+Small chunks of codes that I wrote which could help designers and developers in their design tasks.